 The amount of time that many supervisors spend with the candidate is insufficient (often less than one hour).
-Candidates need guidance on several aspects of the writin g and research process and this can only be achieved on an ongoing basis.
+Candidates need guidance on several aspects of the writing and research process and this can only be achieved on an ongoing basis.
 Biology is one of the most popular subject choices for the extended essay and supervisors in many schools may be stretched to meet the needs of their students.
 However effective supervision is a crucial part of the learning process involved in writing the extended essay.
 Without effective ongoing supervision the process becomes a chore for the candidate and a fruitless exercise in the end.

 The reasons for the need for close and effective supervision have been amply discussed in previous reports.
-The evidence from this session once again is that those candidates that are for whatever reason left to their own devices, tend to do poorly.
-Candidates who receive appropriate supervision rarely fail to meet the mechanical aspects of the assessment criteria and are in a better position to do well on the others.
+The evidence from this session once again is that those candidates who receive appropriate supervision rarely fail to meet the mechanical aspects of the assessment criteria and are in a better position to do well on the others, while those left to their own devices tend to do poorly.

-Other points from previous reports remain valid.
-Candidates continue to be in need of guidance on the following:
+Candidates are in need of guidance on the following points:

-- · writing an abstract - · constructing an effective argument - · establishing, refining and using the research question - · referencing the text - · bibliographic entries especially for web based resources - structuring the essay (headings and sub headings) - · writing a critical evaluation - · incorporating and integrating diagrams and illustrations - · creating effective controls for experiments - · selecting material for inclusion in an appendix.
+- · writing an abstract - · constructing an effective argument - · establishing, refining and using the research question - · referencing the text - · bibliographic entries especially for web based resources - · structuring the essay (headings and sub headings) - · writing a critical evaluation - · incorporating and integrating diagrams and illustrations - · creating effective controls for experiments - · selecting material for inclusion in an appendix.

-Once again it must be reiterated that candidates should be discouraged from submitting work which has been conducted as part of a research team at a university or research institute for the extended essay unless it can be shown that the candidate has had a sufficient level of input into the research approach and selection of methodology and sources.
-The supervisors at the outside institution should be app rised of the assessment criteria and be asked to ensure that the candidate will have ample opportunity to work independently.
-"Outsourcing" the supervision of the extended essay in this manner mi ght seem like an "easy option" but in fact does not meet the spirit or the intent of the extended essay process and puts the candidate at a disadvantage in the assessment process.
+Candidates should be discouraged from submitting work which has been conducted as part of a research team at a university or research institute for the extended essay unless it can be shown that the candidate has had a sufficient level of input into the research approach and selection of methodology and sources.
+The supervisors at the outside institution should be apprised of the assessment criteria and be asked to ensure that the candidate will have ample opportunity to work independently.
+"Outsourcing" the supervision of the extended essay in this manner might seem like an "easy option" but in fact does not meet the spirit or the intent of the extended essay process and puts the candidate at a disadvantage in the assessment process.
 If the school cannot provide supervision for a school-based research topic in biology then the candidate should chose a different subject.